w3c/controller-document/README.md

-## VC Controller Document
+## Controllable Identifier Document

-This specification describes the Controller Document used by different components of Verifiable Credentials
+This specification describes a Controllable Identifier Document used by Verifiable Credentials and other specifications.

 We encourage contributions meeting the
 [Contribution Guidelines](CONTRIBUTING.md).
 While we prefer the creation of